 A cover letter is your opportunity to offer employers a snapshot of who you are and what you can bring to the company.
 Don’t ruin this critical introduction with ho-hum statements and inattention to detail.
 Instead, learn from mistakes these career experts have witnessed applicants make time and again.

 We know many of you are seeking a new (or better) job, so to help you uncover valuable opportunities, we'll be spotlighting a job of the week.
-This week, we’re featuring an opportunity for an assistant to the CEO of the Women’s Basketball Coaches Association.
+This week, we’re featuring an opportunity for a senior administrative assistant.

 Based in Carlsbad, California, this person provides complex administrative support functions for the TADI (Talent Acquisition, Diversity & Inclusion) leadership team ensuring efficient office operations.
 Responsible for heavy calendar management, requiring interaction with both internal and external individuals.